metaplex-foundation/docs/docs/01-programs/02-candy-machine/02-candy-machine-settings.md

 - **Seller Fee Basis Points**: The secondary sale royalties that should be set on minted NFTs in basis points.
 For instance `250` means `2.50%` royalties.
 - **Symbol**: The symbol to use on minted NFTs — e.g. "MYPROJECT".
 This can be any text up to 10 characters and can be made optional by providing an empty text.
 - **Max Edition Supply**: The maximum number of editions that can be printed from the minted NFTs.
 For most use cases, you will want to set this to `0` to prevent minted NFTs to be printed multiple times.
 Note that you cannot set this to `null` which means unlimited editions are not supported in Candy Machines.
 - **Is Mutable**: Whether the minted NFTs should be mutable or not.
 We recommend setting this to `true` unless you have a specific reason.
 You can always make NFTs immutable in the future but you cannot make immutable NFTs mutable ever again.
 - **Creators**: A list of creators that should be set on minted NFTs.
 It includes their address and their shares of the royalties in percent — i.e. `5` is `5%`.
 Note that the Candy Machine address will always be set as the first creator of all minted NFTs and will automatically be verified.
-This makes is possible for anyone to verify that an NFT was minted from a trusted Candy Machine.
+This makes it possible for anyone to verify that an NFT was minted from a trusted Candy Machine.
 All other provided creators will be set after that and will need to be verified manually by these creators.

 <Accordion>
 <AccordionItem title="JS SDK" open={true}>